 Matias Ferreira was born in Uruguay, and immigrated to the U.S. (Atlanta) with his family when he was six, joining the Marines at 19.
 He took his oath to become an American citizen in September 2010, days before he deployed to Afghanistan as a machine gunner with the 1st Battalion, 8th Marines.

-Matias, his wife Tiffany, and their young daughter, Tianna currently live in a traditional home in Wantagh, N.Y.
+Matias currently lives in a traditional home in Wantagh, N.Y.
 The stairs and narrow hallways present mobility issues for Matias on a daily basis.

-Matias and his family are appreciative of HFOT’s supporters for giving him and other Veterans the opportunity to live their lives with less stress and complications.
+Matias is appreciative of HFOT’s supporters for giving him and other Veterans the opportunity to live their lives with less stress and complications.
 “We are forever grateful for all that you have done and continue to do for people like myself,” he says.